|Job Title||PROFESSIONAL DEVELOPMENT FACILITATOR|

 Erikson Institute, a graduate school in child development located in downtown Chicago, is seeking to hire a Professional Development Facilitator for the Chicago Parent-Child Center (CPC) Midwest Expansion Project.
-The CPC Midwest Expansion Project is a five-year initiative to expand the CPC program in five cities across the Midwest.
-These cities include Chicago, IL; Bloomington, IL; Evanston, IL; St. Paul, MN; and Virginia, MN.
+The CPC Midwest Expansion Project is a five-year initiative to expand the CPC program in four cities across the Midwest.
+These cities include Chicago, IL; Bloomington, IL; Evanston, IL; and St. Paul, MN.
 The project is directed by the Human Capital Research Collaborative, University of Minnesota, under a federal i3 grant.
 Erikson Institute, the New Schools Project, is a project partner.
 Erikson’s role is to design and deliver professional development to the PreK-3rd teachers, parent resource coordinators, and administrators from CPC sites across the five participating cities.
 The CPC professional development system will emphasize the on-line delivery of professional development modules coupled with on-site coaching for CPC leadership teams.

 THIS POSITION IS CONTINGENT UPON AVAILABILITY OF GRANT OR CONTRACT FUNDS.
 IF THE FUNDS FROM THE GRANT OR CONTRACT THAT PROVIDE FUNDING FOR THIS POSITION ARE NO LONGER AVAILABLE, THIS POSITION MAY BE TERMINATED WITHOUT CAUSE UPON WRITTEN NOTICE.

 A. Collaborate with the CPC Project Director and CPC Professional Development Coordinator to design professional development for CPC teachers, administrators, and support staff.